Implantation Dip: What Is It And When Does it Occur?

 An anonymous blogger, who goes by the name ‘Momma Brain,’ shares the symptoms she experienced 8DPO while observing a decline in her chart.
 She says, “My bbs (breasts) were extremely sore and tender, and I was exhausted.
 Other than a little cramping and a bloated feeling, I was feeling pretty good (i).”

 These symptoms may vary from person to person, and not everyone may experience them.
-If you suspect you might be pregnant or are concerned about any symptoms, consult a healthcare professional for guidance and support.
+If you are unsure about your symptoms or suspect you might be experiencing any subtle signs that you are pregnant, consult a healthcare professional for guidance and support.
+You may also start journaling your symptoms daily, including the signs, symptoms, timing, and intensity of implantation symptoms.

 What Causes An Implantation Dip?